sfomuseum/swift-mobileclip/README.md

 # swift-mobileclip

+Swift package to use the MobileCLIP CoreML models in library code and command line applications.

 ## Motivation

 This is a refactoring of the code in the example iOS application provided by the [apple/ml-mobileclip](https://github.com/apple/ml-mobileclip/tree/main) package such that it can be used as standalone library code and in command-line applications.